-val between the applications, subsequent responses to ATP had a faster rise time (measured as 10-50% rise time) (Fig. 1A) and similar peak amplitude (Fig. 2C).
-These results show that hP2X7 receptor currents show a change in time course, with faster responses to repeated applications, as reported previously (20).
-This facilitation in time course does not result from an influx of calcium because recordings were made in the absence of extracellular divalent ions.
-If an interval of 10 min was given between the second and third applications, the time course of the current returned to the initial naïve rate (Fig. 1B), showing that the facilitation process is reversible.
+ATP evoked inward currents at the hP2X7 receptor.
+The initial response to ATP (1 mM EC90 concentration) was characterized by a slow rise and the current generally saturated towards the end of the 60s agonist application (Figure 1A).
+The inward current could usually be discriminated into an initial component (10-20s) then a brief slowing in rise time/inflection before a secondary rise in amplitude towards a steady state level.
+Following ATP washout the current returned to baseline levels.
+When there was a three minute interval between the applications subsequent responses to ATP had a faster rise time (measured as 10-50% rise time)(Figure 1A) and similar peak amplitude (Figure 2C).
+These results show that hP2X7 receptor currents show a change in time-course with faster responses to repeated applications as reported previously (20).
+This facilitation in time-course does not result from an influx of calcium as recordings were made in the absence of extracellular divalent ions.
+If an interval of 10 minutes was given between the second and third applications the time course of the current returned to the initial naïve rate (Figure 1B) showing that the facilitation process is reversible.